foundata/guidelines/licensing-how-to-apply.md

 [*⇑ Back to TOC ⇑*](#table-of-contents)

 It is not *needed* to update the copyright year as the main legal intention is to state the year of the first public release or code contribution.
-But it is common to do so anyways and it shows third parties that a project is still alive.
-We therefore update this data and maintain the copyright year only at [central places like a project's `README.md`](#human-info) to reduce the effort to do so.
+But it is common to do so anyways, especially as it shows third parties that a project is still alive.
+We therefore update this data but maintain the copyright year only at [central places like a project's `README.md`](#human-info) to reduce the maintainance effort.

 Please simply add each year with a release or updates separated by comma.
 You can use a timespan (`year1-year2`) for multiple subsequent years.